Jurassic Park (franchise): IDW Comics

+Commercial

+An Xfinity commercial directed by Taika Waititi that aired during Super Bowl LX featured Sam Neill, Laura Dern, and Jeff Goldblum reprising their roles of Alan Grant, Ellie Sattler, and Ian Malcolm and being digitally de-aged.
+The commercial starts with the error that happened in the park while making use of archive footage of Dr. John Hammond and Dr. Ray Arnold until an Xfinity representative fixes the problem by improving the system's Wi-Fi, averting the disastrous events of the film.
+The human portion of Jurassic Park becomes a resort.
+While on a dinosaur-themed Red Baron, Alan tells Dr. Hammond on the phone that he has decided to happily endorse his park.
+The final scene shows the Xfinity representative briefly getting into his van and having to exit because a Dilophosaurus got in.

 Video games

 Since 1993, numerous Jurassic Park video games have been produced.
 To accompany the release of the first film, Sega and Ocean Software published several different games for various consoles, including the NES and Sega Genesis.
 In 1994, Ocean produced a game sequel titled Jurassic Park 2: The Chaos Continues, while Sega released Jurassic Park: Rampage Edition.
 In addition, Universal Interactive Studios produced Jurassic Park Interactive for the 3DO system.

 In 1997, several games were released for the second film in the franchise, including some by DreamWorks Interactive.
 A subsequent game, Trespasser, was released as a "digital sequel" to The Lost World: Jurassic Park.
 The player assumes the role of Anne, who is the sole survivor of a plane crash on InGen's "Site B" one year after the events of the film.
 It was released for Microsoft Windows in 1998.
 The third film spawned six video games for PC and Game Boy Advance.
 A number of lightgun arcade games were also released for all three films.

 Jurassic Park: The Game is an episodic video game that takes place during and after the events of the original film.
 It follows a new group of survivors trying to escape Isla Nublar.
 It was developed by Telltale Games in a deal with Universal and was released in 2011.

 Lego Jurassic World is a 2015 action-adventure video game developed by Traveller's Tales and published by Warner Bros.
 Interactive Entertainment.
 It follows the plots of the series' first four films.

-Several park-building games have been released, including Jurassic Park: Operation Genesis (2003), Jurassic World: The Game (2015), Jurassic World Evolution (2018), and Jurassic World Evolution 2 (2021).
+Several park-building games have been released, including Jurassic Park: Operation Genesis (2003), Jurassic World: The Game (2015), Jurassic World Evolution (2018), Jurassic World Evolution 2 (2021), and Jurassic World Evolution 3 (2025).
 Jurassic World Aftermath, a virtual reality game, was released in 2020.

 In December 2023, it was announced that a video game titled Jurassic Park: Survival is in development.
 With a story set chronologically one day after the first film, the installment follows a young InGen scientist who has been left behind on Isla Nublar.
 It is being developed by Saber Interactive and will feature action-adventure gameplay from a first-person perspective.